Unusual Options Activity Insight: Affirm Holdings | Benzinga

 Unusual Options Activity Insight: Affirm Holdings

-Shares of Affirm Holdings (NASDAQ:AFRM) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $68.79.
+On Tuesday, shares of Affirm Holdings (NASDAQ:AFRM) saw unusual options activity.
+After the option alert, the stock price moved down to $65.76.

 - Expiration Date: 2021-08-20